16

 sudo apt install xdg-desktop-portal xdg-desktop-portal-gtk

-This service is launched automatically, surrounded by the user when contacting interfaces interacting with the operating system.
-If desired, it can be launched manually to check the work (condition, status, error), but only surrounded by the current user.
+This service starts automatically in the user's environment when accessing interfaces that interact with the operating system.
+If desired, it can be launched manually to check the operation (state, status, errors), but only in the environment of the current user.
 Team:

 systemctl --user start xdg-desktop-portal.service